Or, Subtitled: Yallow Mares, Mortgages, and Boom-Bust Fortunes of Alabama Planters in Depression of Late 1830s

 - On 23 March 1836, Mark Lindsey is listed as a creditor of the estate of Asa Hodges, with the estate account giving Mark’s name as M.W.
 Lindsey.
 As we’ll see in a moment, when a June 1838 promissory note of John Keys to James Leeper ended up in the hands of Lindsey and Gibson, a case of debt ensued with Mark’s son Fielding Wesley Lindsey mortgaging property to Mark in September 1839.
 The documents in this case file also give Mark’s name as M.W.
 Lindsey.
 Mark’s grandson Mark Jefferson Lindsey, son of Dennis Lindsey and Jane Brooks, was born 9 October 1820, and begins appearing in Lawrence County records by September 1838 as someone who was then coming of age.
 On 22 October 1839, Mark Jefferson Lindsey married Mary Ann Harrison in Lawrence County.
 In my view, Mark Lindsey may have begun using his middle initial in some legal documents at this point to distinguish himself from his grandson who was also named Mark.
 I have seen no documents showing what the W. stood for.
 The fact that Mark had a middle initial W. disproves the claims of far too many trees and descendancy charts at Ancestry and elsewhere online that his full name was Mark Thomas Lindsey.
 I have never seen any document giving him that name.

 - The estate papers of Mark’s son Dennis, who died at Oakville on 28 August 1836, show Mark at some point in 1837 (no further date is stated) giving bond with Major Richard Puckett in the amount of $20,000 on behalf of the administrators of Dennis’s estate, James B. Speake and Samuel Irwin.
 Speake was Dennis Lindsey’s son-in-law, husband of Dennis’s oldest daughter Sarah Brooks Lindsey.
-As James Edward Saunders notes, Richard Puckett, who represented the county in the state legislature in 1836-7, was Oakville’s “leading man,” and had made much money in the cotton-boom years prior to the depression period of the mid-1830s, when Puckett and others around Oakville who had extended credit far and wide went broke.
-Mark’s son William Burke Lindsey married Carolina Puckett, whose father Jared Puckett seems to have been a close relative of Richard; Carolina had previously been married to Alexander Mackey Brooks, brother of Jane who married Dennis Lindsey and Sarah who married Dinsmore Lindsey.
+As James Edmond Saunders notes, Richard Puckett, who represented the county in the state legislature in 1836-7, was Oakville’s “leading man,” and had made much money in the cotton-boom years prior to the depression period of the mid-1830s, when Puckett and others around Oakville who had extended credit far and wide went broke.
+Mark’s son William Burke Lindsey married Carolina Puckett, whose father Jared Puckett was a brother of Richard; Carolina had previously been married to Alexander Mackey Brooks, brother of Jane who married Dennis Lindsey and Sarah who married Dinsmore Lindsey.
 Brooks and Burke Lindsey were business partners up to 1838, when they went bankrupt and Brooks moved to Texas, leaving Carolina behind.
 The couple divorced officially in February 1843.

 - On 1 June 1837, Mark Lindsey bought from the estate of his deceased son Dennis a saddle and an enslaved man named Daniel.
 A list of notes owed to the estate filed by Dennis’s administrators 9 December 1836 shows Mark among the estate’s debtors.